ProSweeper/sei-06-21-22/work/w06/d3/deploy-express-heroku.md

 Install the toolbelt anywhere in terminal with this command:  `npm i -g heroku`

+Verify that it was installed by running:  `heroku -v`

+You should see some versioning info, however, don't despair if you received an error because the Heroku Toolbelt is also runnable using npx by typing `npx heroku <some command>` in place of `heroku <some command>`.

+For example, you can check the version by running:  `npx heroku -v`

 ### Log In

 Once the Heroku CLI is installed, let's get logged in: